Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Handheld Configuration

-The Simplicity S65 is also usable as a handheld vacuum, and the standard variant only comes with one attachment for cleaning upholstery – the combo crevice and dusting brush.
+The Simplicity S65 can also be used as a handheld vacuum, but the standard variant only comes with one attachment for cleaning upholstery—the combo crevice and dusting brush.

-One issue with the non-powered tools is the lack of a latch to secure them in place.
+One issue with the non-powered tools is the lack of a latch to secure them.

 Docking Station

-Another cool feature of the S65 is the docking station with slots for all of the tools in one place.
+Another cool feature of the S65 is the docking station with slots for all tools in one place.

 It helps organize all the accessories, so there’s little risk of misplacing them.